rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

     with unchecked power,
     parasitically feeding on the
     the people (people who don't
-    even know the names of these bureaucrats).
+    even know the names of their
+    would-be tyrant bureaucrats).

 Religious beliefs, whether secular or traditional, provide a moral framework and a language